 Civil Rights Act: Promise Unfulfilled

 Congress enacted the Civil Rights Act of 1964 to achieve equality of employment opportunities.
-More than half a century later, race discrimination remains all too prevalent.
+More than half a century later, race discrimination remains all too prevalent, and systemic discrimination bars minorities from advancing in the workplace.
 We are deeply committed to achieving the promise of the Civil Rights Act by vigorously combatting race discrimination in the workplace.

 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.
-Contact us today to find out how we can help you in a workplace discrimination case.
+Contact our race discrimination lawyers today to find out how we can help you in a workplace discrimination case.
 To schedule a preliminary consultation about race discrimination, call us at 202-769-1681, or click here.

 Click here to see our videos answering frequently asked questions about discrimination and retaliation.